ThomasRoest/tweet_exporter/README.md

 # TweetExporter

 Export your favorited tweets to simple html pages.
+(To backup and for easy searching)

 ![tweet-exporter](https://s3-eu-west-1.amazonaws.com/github-images123/tweet_exporter.jpg)

 ## Installation

 After checking out the repo, run `bin/setup` to install dependencies.
 Go to [twitter apps](https://apps.twitter.com/) to create a new app with access credentials.
-Create an .env file with your twitter keys.
+Create a .env file with your twitter keys.
+(Consumer Key and Secret, see the example .env file)

 To retrieve a new batch of favorites run `bin/console`